 France is world-famous for its excellent wines, and the Bordeaux region is a major contributor to this fame.
-For centuries, it’s been the home of some of the best red wines.
+For centuries, it has been the home of some of the best red wines.
 But it has more to offer.
 More than 100 years ago, two brothers founded a company that still produces a great aperitif: Lillet.

 Lillet is an aromatized and fortified wine from the Bordeaux region in France.
 It contains wine, citrus liqueur, and various herbs and spices.
-It’s high in alcohol and can be white, red, or rosé.
-Typically, it’s served as an aperitif before dinner.
+It is high in alcohol and can be white, red, or rosé.
+Typically, it is served as an aperitif before dinner.

-Lillet is also a protected brand, so there’s only one company that makes it and exports it into all parts of the world.
+Lillet is also a protected brand, so there is only one company that makes it and exports it to all parts of the world.
 This company produces different variations of this fortified wine, though.

 Maison Lillet produces three different styles of Lillet:

-- The oldest and best-known type of the French aperitif is Lillet Blanc, a white fortified wine.
+- The oldest and best-known type of French aperitif is Lillet Blanc, a fortified white wine.

 - Lillet Rouge is a red variation made from red Bordeaux wine and citrus liqueur.

 - The pink version is called Lillet Rosé.

-You can find both the Rouge and Blanc style in Réserve variations occasionally.
+You can find both the Rouge and Blanc styles in Réserve variations occasionally.
 But they are rather rare.

 Lillet comes from Podensac, a commune in Bordeaux.
 The region on the western coast of France is famous for its red table wines primarily.
 But in 1872, the brothers Paul and Raymond Lillet founded a company called “Maison Lillet“.
 And 15 years later, this company introduced the first (and only) aperitif from Bordeaux.

-By that time, the idea of mixing wine with potentially healthy ingredients was quite popular among winemakers.
-One of these ingredients was quinine, a substance from the bark of the South-American Cinchona tree.
-It was an effective drug against Malaria, a potentially lethal disease that many French settlers in Africa suffered from.
+By then, the idea of mixing wine with potentially healthy ingredients was quite popular among winemakers.
+One of these ingredients was quinine, a substance from the bark of the South American Cinchona tree.
+It was an effective drug against Malaria, a potentially lethal disease many French settlers in Africa suffered from.